bitfireAT/icsx5/README.md

 News and updates: [@davx5app@fosstodon.org](https://fosstodon.org/@davx5app)

-Help, discussion, ideas, bug reports: [ICSx⁵ forum](https://icsx5.bitfire.at/forums/)
+Help, discussion, ideas, bug reports: [ICSx⁵ discussions](https://github.com/bitfireAT/icsx5/discussions)

 Contributions
 =======

 We're happy about contributions!
-Just send a pull request for small changes or in case of bigger changes, please let us know in the forum before.
+Just send a pull request for small changes or in case of bigger changes, please let us know in the discussions before.

 ## Translations
 ICSx⁵ is available [on Transifex](https://www.transifex.com/bitfireAT/icsx5/).
 There you can propose